Center-for-Health-Data-Science/bulkDGD/doc/source/bulkdgd_get_recount3.md

 A list of the available metadata fields/columns is available in `bulkDGD/recount3/data/gtex_metadata_fields.txt` for GTEx samples, `bulkDGD/recount3/data/tcga_metadata_fields.txt` for TCGA samples, and `bulkDGD/recount3/data/sra_metadata_fields.txt` for SRA samples.
 More metadata fields may be available for SRA samples depending on the study they refer to.
 In this case, you can inspect the study's available metadata fields using the [NCBI SRA Run Selector tool](https://www.ncbi.nlm.nih.gov/Traces/study/).
 However, remember that the SRA Run Selector does not report Recount3-specific metadata, which can be found in the `sra_metadata_fields.txt` file.

-`dgd_get_recount3_data` accepts two types of inputs containing the batches of samples to be downloaded from Recount3:
+`bulkdgd get recount3` accepts two types of inputs containing the batches of samples to be downloaded from Recount3:

 * A CSV file with a comma-separated data frame.
 The data frame is expected to have at least two columns: